trevp/tripledh/tripledh.md

 elliptic curve groups.
 We use multiplicative group terminology, but everything here applies to elliptic curve groups as well.

-Protocol messages are numbered.
-Messages with the same number can be sent simultaneously.
+Protocol messages are shown with numbers.
+Messages with the same number can be sent simultaneously or in any order.
 Messages with a later number shall only be sent if the sending party has successfully sent or received at least one instance of any earlier-numbered messages.

 2.2.
 Variables
 -